-During the year ended September 30, 2015, we sold New Jersey state net operating losses, or NOLs, and research credits of \$4.8 million resulting in the recognition of an income tax benefit of \$0.7 million.
-In addition, during the years ended September 30, 2016 and 2015, and for the three months ended December 31, 2016 and 2015, we incurred \$0.1 million, \$0.5 million, \$0.0 million and \$0.1 million, respectively, of foreign withholding taxes in connection with our collaboration and licensing agreements.
+During the years ended September 30, 2017 and 2016, we incurred \$0.5 million and \$0.1 million, respectively, of foreign withholding taxes in connection with our collaboration and licensing agreements.

 Since inception, we have not recorded any U.S. federal or state income tax benefits (excluding the sale of New Jersey state NOLs and research credits) for the net losses we have incurred in each year or on our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of September 30, 2016, we had federal and state NOL carryforwards of \$99.8 million and \$37.0 million, respectively, which will begin to expire in 2030 and 2036, respectively.
-As of September 30, 2016, we had federal foreign tax credit carryforwards of \$2.3 million available to reduce future tax liabilities, which begin to expire starting in 2023.
-As of September 30, 2016, we also had federal research and development tax credit carryforwards of \$0.8 million, which begin to expire in 2032.
+As of September 30, 2017, we had federal and state NOL carryforwards of \$131.5 million and \$69.6 million, respectively that will begin to expire in 2030 and 2036, respectively.
+As of September 30, 2017, we had federal foreign tax credit carryforwards of \$2.9 million available to reduce future tax liabilities, which begin to expire starting in 2023.
+As of September 30, 2017, we also had federal research and development tax credit carryforwards of \$0.8 million which begin to expire in 2031.

 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an "ownership change" is subject to limitations on its ability to utilize its NOLs to offset future taxable income.
 We have not completed a study to assess whether an ownership change has occurred in the past.
-Our existing NOLs may be subject to limitations arising from previous ownership changes and our IPO, and our ability to utilize NOLs could be further limited by Section 382 of the Code.
+Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change in connection with or after our IPO, our ability to utilize NOLs could be further limited by Section 382 of the Code.
 Future changes in our stock ownership, some of which are outside of our control, could result in an ownership change under Section 382 of the Code.
 Our NOLs are also subject to international regulations, which could restrict our ability to utilize our NOLs.
 Furthermore, our ability to utilize NOLs of companies that we may acquire in the future may be subject to limitations.
 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire or otherwise be unavailable to offset future income tax liabilities.